Creating winter interest in the garden is so important, and is one of the things I consider first when designing a new garden.

 Or does it look like a winter moonscape, with far too many deciduous plants.

 Here are some of my favorite design strategies to help give you a beautiful, year-round garden (yes, even in January!)

-Since I have so much to share with you on this topic, I’m breaking this post into two parts – stay tuned for Part 2, coming in a few weeks.
+Since I have so much to share with you on this topic, I’m breaking this post into two parts (click here for Part 2.)